 3 scallions, whites cut in 1 inch pieces, greens thinly sliced

-- Soak dried shiitake mushrooms in hot water and soy sauce until rehydrated and soft enough to pulse in a food processor or chop into very small pieces
+1. Soak dried shiitake mushrooms in hot water until rehydrated and soft enough to pulse in a food processor or chop into very small pieces, set aside.
+I sometimes add a splash of soy sauce in the water at this point to give the mushrooms extra flavor)

-- Boil tofu in some salted water, use a colander if you’d like to keep it from breaking, set aside.
+2. Boil tofu briefly in salted water, use a colander if you’d like to keep it from breaking, set aside.
+This is so that the cubes have a better texture and retain their shape more during cooking.

-- Heat up chili oil in a hot wok, add minced garlic and ginger and fry until fragrant.
-Add doubanjiang, Sichuan Chili Crisp, fermented black beans and Sichuan pepper, fry quickly until fragrant.
+3. Heat up a basic chili oil* in a hot wok, add minced garlic and ginger and fry until fragrant.
+You can also use regular oil if you want it less spicy.
+Add mushroom, doubanjiang, Sichuan Chili Crisp, fermented black beans and whole Sichuan pepper, and fry quickly to avoid burning

-- Add stock and bring to boil, add mushroom and scallion whites, slide tofu into wok and stir gently with a rubber spatula to prevent it from breaking, let the stock reduce for about five minutes.
-Then, add cornstarch mixture and stir in until sauce thickens.
+4. Add stock and bring to boil, add scallion whites, slide tofu into wok and stir gently with a rubber spatula to prevent it from breaking, let the stock reduce for about five minutes.
+Then, add cornstarch mixture and stir in gently until sauce thickens.

-- Transfer to serving bowl, sprinkle liberally with scallion greens and a generous pinch of ground roasted Sichuan pepper.
-Serve immediately with rice
+5. Transfer to serving bowl, sprinkle liberally with scallion greens and a generous pinch of ground roasted Sichuan pepper.
+Serve while hot with rice.
+Mapo tofu doesn't store well because of the binding starch in the sauce, so try to eat it all right away, which shouldn't be a problem !!

 CHILI OIL RECIPE:

 Use chili flakes or grind up your own dried chili of choice to a medium grind, where you still see bits of the skin and seed.
-Use chili de arbol or thai birds eye if you want to dial up the heat in your dishes.
+Use Erjingtiao for a fruity, mild heat, or chili de arbol or thai birds eye if you want to dial up the heat in your dishes.

 When the oil reaches temperature, pour it over your chili and stir with a rubber spatula.
 The rule of thumb is to use about 4:1 oil vs chili bits in volume.
 So if you’re using 1 cup of chili flakes, pour about 4 cups of oil on top.
-Some people like to add cassia bark, star anise, cardamom and ginger in the mix as well for added fragrance, and that’s up to you.
+Some people like to add cassia bark, star anise, cardamom and ginger in the mix as well for added fragrance, and that’s up to you, just strain it out before you use the oil.

 Once cool, the oil will develop its flavor over the next few days, so it will be best used after a short wait.
 You’re going to find it hard not to drizzle it over everything you eat.